apanjain/ML-Ops/image-build/README.md

 - `Docker CLI` should be pre-installed on the machine.
 - A directory containing two shell scripts, `run.sh` and `setup.sh`.
 - `setup.sh` will contain all the build-side instructions while creating the image, which will replace the `RUN` commands in the `Dockerfile`.
-It'll setup the environment which can be directly used after spinning up the container from the image.
+It'll setup the environment which can be directly used by the containers.

 - `run.sh` will contain all the commands that will be executed after the container is spun up.